stanleychan0507/UBC2023_CapstoneProject/README.md

 |Flask|•light-weight framework<br>•Suitable for small projects<br>•Customizable|•Does not have built-in support for basic database system<br>•Slow deployment of minimum viable product<br>•Limited community support|

 ## Blender
-This is a summary version of the documentation we have. <br>
+This is a summary version of the documentation we have.
 For a detail documentation checkout repository : "OtherNotes->Cosc499_ROSEN_C_Blender.pdf". <br>
 Blender has a few notable functionalities as stated on the Blender official website, includes : <br>
 - Animation and Rigging.
 - Drawing 2D in 3D